 Many anesthesiologist or surgeons will perform local (nerves around the operative site) or peripheral (nerves leading to the operative site) nerve blocks.
 This is similar to what the dentist does when fixing a cavity.
 It can leave your foot numb in the short term after surgery.
-However, it can be very helpful in the hours immediately after surgery and can really minimize the amount fo pain medication that is required immediately after surgery.
+However, it can be very helpful in the hours immediately after surgery and can really minimize the amount of pain medication that is required immediately after surgery.
 Depending on the type of “nerve block” the local freezing may last from 3 hours to 15 hours (or longer)

 Narcotic Pain Medication

 Narcotic pain medication is often prescribed after surgery.
 It can be very helpful at managing pain but does have side effects.
 There are many different types of narcotic pain medication (ex.
 Vicoden, Percocet, Norco, Tylenol #3).
-Most are short acting and will last for 4-6 hours therefore they need to be taken regularly to achieve their effect.
+Most are short-acting and will last for 4-6 hours, therefore, they need to be taken regularly to achieve their effect.
 It is important that you take enough pain medication to stay ahead of severe pain.
 Some pain medications (ex.
-Oxycontin) are long acting and therefore only need to be taken 2-3 times per day.
+Oxycontin) are long-acting and therefore only need to be taken 2-3 times per day.
 Side effects of pain medication can include: nausea and vomiting, confusion (or feeling “weird”), constipation, and the potential for addiction.

 Anti-Inflammatory Pain Medication (NSAIDs)